-7. Family Names appear together on the Main 8.
+- 7. Family Names appear together on the Main Index, the Sub-Index being a guide to the page on which such Family Names will be found. - 8.
 If there are three or more columns on the page of the Main Index for given names, write the given name or names in the column in which the initial letter of first given name appears at head of column.
 By careful writing two given names can occupy the same line, one above the other, so that six given names, if two properly fall to each column can be entered on one line.
-When more than two fall to a column make a complete new line for each two thus 9.
+When more than two fall to a column make a complete new line for each two thus remaining. - 9.
 In paging the Main Index, each sub-division or unit indicated by the extension tab begins with page 1.
-On the back of that sheet is page 2, followed by pages 3, 4, 5, 6, etc. When more sheets are needed add them continuing the paging in regular order.
-10. Add a sheet immediately following a group requiring additional space, giving it the same page as the page continued.
-Preferably with red ink letter number these pages thus: 2a, 2b, 2c, 2d: 4a, 11.
+On the back of that sheet is page 2, followed by pages 3, 4, 5, 6, etc. When more sheets are needed add them continuing the paging in regular order. - 10.
+Add a sheet immediately following a group requiring additional space, giving it the same page as the page continued.
+Preferably with red ink letter number these pages thus: 2a, 2b, 2c, 2d; 4a, 4b, 4c, etc. - 11.
 Don't try to arrange Family Name Groups in any particular order on the Main Index, except to have "A" names separated from the "B's" and so on.
 Austin can go on pg.
 1, Armstrong p.
 3, Abbott p.
 5, Allen p.
-7, or on any right hand oddly nun bered page.
+7, or on any right hand oddly numbered page.
 If any order is attempted it should be to put the largest groups in front, but this is only a matter of convenience.
 After several years, when time has demonstrated that a name is not likely to fill both pages of a sheet, the left hand or evenly numbered pages may be used for a Name Group.
-After a still longer period and a hame has only one or two entries on a page a new name may be given on the lower half of the same page.
-If any point is not clear to you when beginning the Index or continuing its use, always feet free to write the manufacturer, who will cheerfully rappy to any questions regarding the proper working of the system.
+After a still longer, paged, and a name has only one or two entries on a page of the same and the simple of the page of the same page.

+If any point is not clear to you when beginning the Index or continuing its use, always feel free to write the manufacturer, the will cheerfully reply to any questions regarding the proper working of the system.
+Clase MCott An Identifying

+Registered U. S. Patent Office

+Trade Mark

+THIS SUB-INDEX

-An Identifying Trade Mark THIS SUB-INDEX IS AN INDEX TO THE GENERAL INDEX OF WHICH IT IS A PART The pages of the General Index devoted to this Initial Letter follows immediately after this Sub-Index.
+IS AN INDEX TO THE GENERAL INDEX OF WHICH IT IS A PART

+The pages of the General Index devoted to this Initial Letter follows immediately after this Sub-Index.
 Figures opposite the name indicate the page where entries are made.

 EXTENSION TABS or the book itself represent the first unit of subdivision and refer to Surname Initials.

 MARGINAL CUTS represent the second unit of subdivision, and are usually the Second Letter of Surname, or Guide Letters.

-THE BLOCKS or COLUMNS on the Sub-Index, still further subdivide Names, according to the designations printed thereon.
+THE BLOCKS or COLUMNS on the Sub-Index, still further subdivide Names, according to the designations printed therebu.

 The General Index can be ruled in any manner required, and is adapted for the indexing of all kinds of records, and for any number of names from 10,000 up to 1,000,000 or more.

+COTT INDEXING SYSTEMS FOR PUBLIC RECORDS AND COMMERCIAL USE

+Patented by C. M. Cott and Patents Pending

+The Cott Printing & Index

-COTT INDEXING SYSTEMS FOR PUBLIC RECORDS AND COMMERCIAL USE Patented by C. M. Cott and Patents Pending THE COTT INDEX COMPANY INDEX BOOKS AND INDEX SYSTEMS INSTALLED FOR STATE, COUNTY AND MUNICIPAL RECORDS Loss Leaf Indexes and Loose Leaf Rank COLUMBUS, OHIO, U. S. U. S. Copyright No. 103632
+INDEX BOOKS AND INDEX SYSTEMS INSTALLED FOR STATE, COUNTY AND MUNICIPAL RECORDS

+Loose Leaf Indexes and Loose Leaf Re

+Sel Com Acher to 10363

+DEC 2 0 2002

+MED